Pfizer asks FDA to OK COVID-19 booster shots for all adults

 While all three vaccines used in the U.S. continue to offer strong protection against severe COVID-19 illness and death, the shots’ effectiveness against milder infection can wane over time.

-Pfizer’s new study concluded a booster could restore protection against symptomatic infection to nearly 96%, even as the extra-contagious delta variant was surging.
+Pfizer’s new study concluded a booster could restore protection against symptomatic infection to about 95%, even as the extra-contagious delta variant was surging.
 Side effects were similar to those seen with the company’s first two shots.

 A median of 11 months after their last Pfizer vaccination, trial participants were given either a third dose or a dummy shot.
 Researchers tracked any infections that occurred at least a week later, and so far have counted five cases of symptomatic COVID-19 among booster recipients compared to 109 cases among people who got dummy shots.